It’s the season to be mean, as can be gleaned from a rash of cases brought to our attention recently.

 Leonita Quinto, 46 years old, single and of no known medical condition, died suddenly at her employer’s house on Apr 4.
 From police records, it would seem that Leonita had lain in bed complaining of severe headache for 15 hours, but the employer did not give her medicine, or seek medical help.

-Leonita’s younger sister Imelda, who had flown in to claim the remains, told us that her ate had looked forward to returning home by Apr 19, when the one-month notice she had served her employer would have expired.
+Leonita’s younger sister Imelda, who had flown in to claim the remains, told us that her "ate" had looked forward to returning home by Apr 19, when the one-month notice she had served her employer would have expired.

 The cause of Leonita’s sudden demise won’t be known until the post-mortem results are released in about three months, but for now, Imelda will have to grapple with the thought that her sister could still be alive had she received immediate medical attention.

 A third case of meanness came our way as we were about to go to press.
-Ruth Daria, who we met when she won a case for overcharging against her former employment agency, told us of how she had to file a case of assault against her employer and his new wife.
+Ruth Daria, whom we met when she won a case for overcharging against her former employment agency, told us of how she had to file a case of assault against her employer and his new wife.

 Ruth said the assault happened when she returned home from her day-off, and was confronted with complaints about how she had caused a hairline crack on a plastic laundry hanger.